-- Its design should prevent it from seizure.
+- Its design should prevent it from seizures.

 - Its material must have good thermal conductivity for efficient heat transfer.
-This reduces the risk of detonation and allows a higher compression ratio.
+Thus, it reduces the risk of detonation and allows a higher compression ratio.

 - Its material should also have low expansion qualities.